orlandonss/HL7-FHIR/README.md

         };
 var client = new FhirClient("http://server.fire.ly", settings)
 ```

-You can also toggle these settings after the client has been initialized.
+You can toggle these settings after the client has been initialized.

 #### PreferredFormat

+The default setting for this field is XML.

 To specify the preferred format –JSON or XML– of the content to be used when communicating with the FHIR server, you can use the **PreferredFormat** attribute.
-The default setting for this field is XML.

 ```bash
 client.Settings.PreferredFormat = ResourceFormat.Json;